cainmartin/ray_one/README.md

-# ray_one - WIP
+# ray_one
-Raytracing in a weekend - Book One
+Raytracing in a weekend - Book One, implemented in Odin-Lang

 PLEASE NOTE: While the content is finished, this code base could do with a cleanup.
 I was working through the book while learning Odin-lang, so there will be inefficiencies and non-idiomatic choices.